 It has always been considered strategically important to the country’s human and economic advancement to be well connected with the rest of the world.
 As such, there has been a great deal of investment and consolidation in order to create and ensure a reliable Information Communication Technology (ICT) infrastructure.

 Malta’s fully liberalised and developed ICT infrastructure has certainly contributed to the island fast becoming a regional centre of excellence in ICT and financial services.

 Low corporation tax

 A long-standing, full imputation tax system has existed in Malta since 1948.
-The rate for corporate taxation in Malta stands at 35%; however upon distribution of dividends, shareholders may qualify for a refund generally equivalent to 6/7th of the tax paid, thus resulting in a paid tax rate of 5%.
+The rate for corporate taxation in Malta stands at 35%; however, upon the distribution of dividends, shareholders may qualify for a refund generally equivalent to 6/7th of the tax paid, thus resulting in a paid tax rate of 5%.

 Safe and pleasant lifestyle

 There are many reasons why investing in Malta makes good business sense but it is not enough for the figures to add up and the stars to be aligned.
-In this day and age – where time, health, safety and true quality of life are precious commodities – Malta scores highly on all these aspects.
+In this day and age – where time, health, safety and true quality of life are precious commodities – Malta scores highly in all these aspects.
 Travelling distances are minimal, the healthcare facilities, which rank among the best in Europe, are first-class in both public and private hospitals and the crime rate is very low.